 “The occupational therapist is arranging for us to have a tall stable door made and installed.
 It means our son can’t escape at night, but the top part of the door can be opened to check on him.”

-Floor mat alarms can be placed next to the bed.
+Floor mat alarms or bedside pressure mats can be placed next to the bed.
 These sound an alarm when they’re trod on.

 Door alarm sensors which alert us if a door is opened.
 Some can even be hooked up to Alexa these days.